ubc-vision/stochasticsplats/README.md

 ## Overview

-This repository builds upon and extends the capabilities of [Splatapult](https://github.com/hyperlogic/splatapult), a 3D Gaussian splats viewer.
+This repository builds upon and extends the capabilities of [Splatapult](https://github.com/hyperlogic/splatapult), a 3D Gaussian splats viewer written by Anthony J. Thibault.
 StochasticSplats introduces stochastic rasterization methods enabling sorting-free 3D Gaussian splatting.
+You can run the app on desktop or in VR mode.

 For a detailed explanation of controls and features, please refer to the [original README](https://github.com/hyperlogic/splatapult#readme).